 - Every student must comment at least once.
 You should take into account that in courses with a large number of students some of them will not be able to come forward with a new aspect in the discussion.
 Hence, if you want all students to participate, you should provide several discussion threads which focus on single aspects of the general theme that is discussed.

 - As lecturer, you should take on the role of a moderator and take part in each discussion thread.
-For more information, please visit the Teaching & Learning Academy (in German only).
+For more information, please visit the Teaching & Learning Academy (German only).

 How can I organize virtual student presentations?